countable-web/open-source-corporation/peopleops/getting_started/SCRUM.md

 ### Project Objective and Key Results

-Every project should have an [Objective](https://github.com/countable-web/open-source-corporation/blob/master/OKRS.md).
+Every team should have one or more [Objective](https://github.com/countable-web/open-source-corporation/blob/master/OKRS.md).
 This is a written goal discussed with the team to ensure clarity, and is used by the Product Owner to order the Backlog.

 ### Sprint

-(draft) Should the Product owner order tickets by priority before the sprint meeting?
-(draft) When/how does the Scrum master review tickets for clarity (if ever)?

-A sprint is a period (1 week to 1 month) punctuated by a Sprint meeting where we:
+A sprint is a period (1 week to 1 month) punctuated by a Sprint meeting.

-1. Quickly review our metrics for Key Results in Mixpanel.
-If we don't have them, take this time to plan them and make tickets for implementing them.
-2. Review and archive all "done" cards.
-Why weren't they done, if any?
+The Scrum master must review tickets for clarity (triage them). _When is this scheduled to happen?_
+The Product owner must review tickets for priority (clarify them to be actionable). _When does this happen?_

+#### Sprint Meeting Goals

-3. Measure what % done our Key Results are.
+1. Measure what % done our Key Results are.
+Estimate completion of each KR.
+Quickly check any metrics necessary.
+2. Each team member takes 2 minutes to what they shipped each week.
+Don't show work in progress.
+Screen share or show a visual is possible, only demonstrate what you've made ready to "ship".
+2. Look at any cards left in the sprint column.
+Why are they there?
+How can we avoid that?
+3. During or shortly after the sprint meeting, all cards planned for the sprint should be scheduled. _Should the Product owner order tickets by priority before the sprint meeting?_
-4. Move the Trello Cards that best achieve the project's key results and no more than we can actually do.
+4. Move the Trello Cards that best achieve the project's key results and no more than we can actually do, to the sprint column. _when does this happen?_

 We release (ship) our work to real customers at the end of the sprint.

+#### Stand-up Meetings
+Every day, please share something on your team's public slack channel regarding the work you did.
+It's best to show a screenshot of your work for feedback.

 ### Roles
 These are the duties we must assigned when doing Scrum.